-Human rights defenders (HRDs) in the Russian Federation have been subjected to acts of harassment, surveillance, violations of the rights to freedom of expression, association and assembly, violent attacks, raids and searches on their offices and homes, slander and false accusations, judicial harassment, arbitrary detention, ill-treatment and killing.
+Human rights defenders (HRDs) in the Russian Federation have been subjected to acts of harassment, surveillance, violations of the rights to freedom of expression, association and assembly, violent attacks, raids and searches on their offices and homes, slander and smear campaigns, judicial harassment, arbitrary detention and ill-treatment.

 Among the HRDs who are particularly at risk are those involved on issues such as election monitoring, the situation in the North Caucasus (particularly Chechnya, Ingushetia and Dagestan), xenophobia and nationalism, and LGBTI rights.
 Environmental rights defenders have been particularly exposed to physical and verbal attacks in recent years.
 Those expressing criticism of the authorities or attempting to organise protests are also routinely targeted.

 The situation deteriorated with the return of Vladimir Putin to the presidency, for a third term, in May 2012.
 It was followed by a violent crackdown on peaceful protesters and the adoption of several laws restrictive of civil society space.

 The entry into force of the so-called 'Foreign Agent' law, in December 2012, marked the start of the most severe crackdown against HRDs since the end of Soviet era.
 The law required organisations receiving foreign funding and carrying out “political activities” to register as foreign agents.
 However, the definition of “political activities” is extremely broad and has been interpreted as encompassing groups carrying out human rights advocacy or defending of voters' rights.